-First and foremost before going in to set goals, what are goals?
+First and foremost before going into set goals, what are goals?
 Goals are the desired result envisaged by a person or group of people towards the future with the aim and purpose of achieving them.
 Success is goals and goals determine success.
-All successful people have their set goals at the back of their mind.
+All successful people have their set goals at the back of their minds.
 Unsuccessful people don’t set goals.
 Successful people know what they want and focus on it.
 Setting a goal is a master skill of success i.e no goals, no success.

 Picture any sport, taking football as an example, the goal of the match is to put the ball at the back of the net.
-Without that goal, there is no need for playing the football match.
+Without that goal, there is no need for playing a football match.
 The same illustration applies to life, without goals, you live an unexamined life which according to Socrates is not worth living.
 With goals, you fly like an arrow, straight and true to your target.

 - In reality, you actually put the ball inside the net

 There’s a possibility that you probably have more than enough natural potential that you can use in a thousand lifetimes.
 Whatever has been achieved so far is actually fractions of what can be achieved by you.
 Do you want to achieve more?
 If yes, you set more goals.